al3xandr3/al3xandr3.github.io/_posts/2012-01-11-semanticweb.md

 ---
 layout: post
-title: How to get onto the Semantic Web
+title: How to get into the Semantic Web
 categories:
+  - data
   - semanticweb
-  - data
+  - javascript
   - statistics
-  - javascript
+  - visualization
-  - sparql
+  - SPARQL
 intro: "<img alt='SemanticWebQuotes' src='http://al3xandr3.github.com/img/semanticweb_quotes.png'/><br /><strong>Practical examples</strong> on <i>Getting in There</i>, <i>Adding the Site</i> and <i>Using It</i>."
 ---